gdsbook/book/notebooks/02_geospatial_computational_environment.md

 important that they are concise and streamlined.
 One way to achieve this goal is to only include the parts of the work that are unique to the application being recorded in the notebook, and to avoid duplication.
-From this it follows that if a piece of code is used several times across the notebook, or even across several notebooks, that functionality should probably be taken out of the notebook and into a centralized place where it can be accessed whenever needed.
+From this it follows that a piece of code used several times across the notebook, or even across several notebooks, should probably be taken out of the notebook and into a centralized place where it can be accessed whenever needed.
 In other words, such functionality should be turned into a package.

-Packages are modular, flexible and reusable compilations of code.
+Packages are modular, flexible, and reusable compilations of code.
 Unlike notebooks, they do not capture specific applications but abstractions of functionality that can be used in a variety of contexts.
 Their function is to avoid duplication "downstream" by encapsulating functionality in a way that can be accessed and used in a variety of contexts without having to re-write code every time it is needed.
-In doing so, packages (or libraries, an interchangeable term in this context) embody the famous hacker motto of D.R.Y.:
+In doing so, packages (or libraries, an interchangeable term in this context) embody the famous hacker motto of DRY.:
 "don't repeat yourself".

+Open source packages is software that provides its own code for the user to inspect.
+In many cases, the user can then modify this code to make their own new software, or redistribute the package so that others may use it.
-Open source packages are packages whose code is available to inspect, modify and redistribute.
-They fulfill the same functions as any package in terms of modularizing code, but they also enable transparency as any user can access the exposed functionality _and_ the underlying code that generates it.
+These open source packages fulfill the same functions as any package in terms of modularizing code, but they also enable transparency: any user can access the exposed functionality _and_ the underlying code that generates it.
 For this reason, for code packages to serve Open Science and reproducibility, they need to be open source.